How to Use AI for Speech Rehearsal and Practice

 How to Rehearse Your Opening Until It Feels Natural

-Your opening is the highest leverage moment in any talk.
-It sets the tone, establishes your credibility, and determines whether the audience leans in or switches off.
-Most speakers underpractise their opening because they assume it will come together in the moment.
-It rarely does.
+Your opening is the highest leverage moment you have.
+It sets the tone, earns you credibility, and decides whether the room leans in or checks out.
+Most people underpractise it, assuming it will come together on the day.
+It rarely does, and the worst possible open is an agenda, which just gives the audience permission to think about something else.

-Why AI Feedback on Clarity Is More Useful Than Feedback on Style
+Why AI Feedback on Clarity Beats Feedback on Style

-When speakers ask for feedback, they usually want to know whether they sound good.
+When people ask for feedback they usually want to know whether they sound good.
 But sounding good is subjective and often misleading.
-What matters far more is whether your message is clear.
+What matters more is whether your message is clear, because clear beats clever and a confused audience is a lost audience.

 How to Build a Rehearsal Routine with AI